openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

       configMapTarget: prefixName-{{nodepool}}
 ```
 #### Story 4 (Specific)
 Beijing and Hangzhou have most of the same configuration, only the replicas are different.
 We can configure their identical parts first.
-Because in our configuration resource, the later configuration will always replace the former.
+Because in our configuration resource, the latter configuration will always replace the former.
 So we can add different configuration of beijing to the end.
 ```yaml
 apiVersion: apps.openyurt.io/v1alpha1
 kind: YurtAppConfigurationReplacement